Head of Strategic Partnership

 Nov 2010 Editing Consultant: Refugee Council and Equality and Human Rights Commission.
 A published guide for Employers of Education

 Jun 2008 National Refugee Council – Leeds Conference A partnership model for supporting refugees into education

 2006 – 2007 TIDE: Web site resources and supporting materials – a focus for exploring global Issues

 Jackson, J. (2006).
 Sharing Places, Teaching Geography, 30, No 1 : 28 – 31

 Jackson, J. (2005).
 Developing Policy that works in Practise, Curriculum Briefing No 1 : 28 - 29

-External Examiner for Canterbury Christchurch University 7 -14 Years PGCE and Modular PGCE
+- External Examiner for Canterbury Christchurch University 7 -14 Years PGCE and Modular PGCE programmes.

-Edgehill University Programme External Examiner for BA (Hons) / BSc (Hons) Secondary Education with QTS*
+- Chief External Examiner for Edgehill University BA (Hons) / BSc (Hons) Secondary Education with QTS.

-University of Worcester, Institute of Education Representative on Teaching School Alliances in the Region
+- University of Worcester, School of Education Representative on Teaching School Alliances in the Region

 - University of Worcester, School of Education, Trustee of The Waterworks Museum, Hereford.